faves1/thyroid_cancer_reoccurance/README.md

 - **Demographics**: Age, gender, smoking history.
 - **Clinical features**: Tumor size, lymph node involvement, cancer stage, and treatment response.
-1. Data Preprocessing:
+1. **Data Preprocessing:**

--- Handling missing values, duplicates.
+    - Handling missing values, duplicates.
-Encoding categorical variables using LabelEncoder.
+    - Encoding categorical variables using LabelEncoder.
-Scaling numerical features (like Age) using StandardScaler.
+    - Scaling numerical features (like Age) using StandardScaler.

-Model Building:
+2. **Model Building:**

-We built a Random Forest Classifier model and optimized it using RandomizedSearchCV for hyperparameter tuning.
+  - We built a Random Forest Classifier model and optimized it using RandomizedSearchCV for hyperparameter tuning.
-Recursive Feature Elimination (RFE) was used to select the top 7 most important features.
+  - Recursive Feature Elimination (RFE) was used to select the top 7 most important features.

-Model Saving:
+3. **Model Saving:**

 The trained model is saved using joblib (thyroid_recurrence_model.pkl).